folke/zen-mode.nvim/README.md

                 neovide_cursor_animation_length = 0,
                 neovide_cursor_vfx_mode = "",
             }
     },
+    -- this will change the profile in Konsole when in Zen mode and/or make it fullscreen konsole = {
+      enabled = true,
+      -- this will turn the window borderless fullscreen on enter and back to -- normal on exit
+      fullscreen = true,
+      -- when set to true, this will switch to the profile called "Zen" when -- entering Zen mode and back to the original profile on exit; can be set -- to a string to use a specific profile instead profile = false,
+    },
   },
   -- callback where you can add custom code when the Zen window opens